About

 Saturday, March 15, 2025.

-Location: University of Alberta Main Campus - Specific room TBD.
+Location: University of Alberta Main Campus - 8th Floor of the Donadeo Innovation Center for Engineering (DICE).

 • 10:00-10:45 Contest Warm-up